2-2-0/Threadlight/README.md

 # ✨ Features

-Privacy First: 100% local data storage.
+**Privacy First**: 100% local data storage.
 No cloud accounts, no tracking.

-Frictionless Access: Double-click any saved thread to instantly open it in your default web browser.
+**Frictionless Access**: Double-click any saved thread to instantly open it in your default web browser.

-Relational Organization: Group your specific chat threads under broader "Topics" (e.g., Coding, Creative Writing, Recipes).
+**Relational Organization**: Group your specific chat threads under broader "Topics" (e.g., Coding, Creative Writing, Recipes).

-Portable Database: Built on SQLite.
+**Portable Database**: Built on SQLite.
 You can easily move your database file to a synced folder (like Dropbox or Google Drive) to share it across your devices.

-Native OS Feel: Built with standard Python libraries, utilizing custom scrollable containers and tailored hover interactions.
+**Native OS Feel**: Built with standard Python libraries, utilizing custom scrollable containers and tailored hover interactions.

 # 🚀 Getting Started

 Threadlight uses Python's standard libraries, meaning you don't need to install any heavy external dependencies!

-Prerequisites
+**Prerequisites**

 Python 3.x installed on your system.

-[!NOTE]
-Windows/macOS users usually have tkinter and sqlite3 bundled with Python by default.
-Linux users may need to run sudo apt-get install python3-tk.
+*Windows/macOS users usually have tkinter and sqlite3 bundled with Python by default.
+Linux users may need to run sudo apt-get install python3-tk.*

-Running the App
+**Running the App**

 Clone or download this repository.